guy-dar/vibe-merge/README.md

 ## 📫 Get Involved

 Have ideas, feedback, or want to contribute?
-Open an issue or submit a pull request — we’d love your input!
+Open an issue or submit a pull request - we'd love your input!

-## License

-See `LICENSE` for details.